 Should I Attend My High School Reunion?

 Should I attend my high school reunion?
 It all depends on how you felt about high school.
 I have heard some people refer to high school as the "best times in their life".
-I, on the other hand, had a few good memories, but my reveries were certainly not about the majority of my classmates.
+I, on the other hand, had a few good memories, but my reveries were certainly not about being bullied in school.
 Although by the time I was in high school I was teased much less than during elementary and middle school, but for the most part I was always treated as a social outcast.
 I had a small group of friends that I still talk to and see today, which means life is continuous high school reunion.
-So how did I feel about going to my ten year high school reunion?
+So how did I feel about going to my ten-year high school reunion?
 I did not see the point.
-However, if you loved high school and feel it would be worth paying good money to see people from your past then by all means please go.
+However, if you loved high school and feel it would be worth paying good money to see people from your past then, by all means, please go.
 However, I feel there are more economical and practical ways to stay in contact with high school friends rather than paying to see them at an overpriced party.
+This summer the twentieth high school reunion also happened, and by this point, it is not on my radar at all.
+So much time has passed, and to me, I am just over high school at this point.
+I love the academic and learning aspect of my school years, but I am not longer hurt by the social aspect of it.
+I had friends and yes sometimes people teased me as a kid, but this is not my life.
+I have evolved, and there is life after high school.
+Some people who had the time of their lives in high school socially, but it is not longer who they are.
+Sometimes you just reach the point that a high school reunion is no longer relevant.

 Are you considering attending your ten year high school reunion?
 If so, get in the mood by watching Romy and Michelle's High School Reunion.
 No matter whether you were the school nerd or cheer leader, ten years later all this seems a bit nostalgic, and sometimes funny how serious everything was in those days.
 This movie is a fantasy, but the social dynamics continue to have relevance.
 Sometimes the high school cheer leader does not live happily ever after, and being a nerd might be a blessing in disguise.